KiranRaghavendra1248/Tourism-and-Travel-Web-Application/README.md

 # Tour-With-Us
-Flask Webapp using MYSQL database
+Flask Webapp using MYSQL database for Tourism Agency

-# Webpages for different functions:
+Webpages for different functions:
 1.View all packages:
 ```
 http://localhost:5000/all_packages